alash3al/xyr/README.md

 - [ ] `s3+csv`: for extracting, transforming and loading csv documents from `S3`.
 - [ ] `postgresql`: for extracting, transforming and loading postgres results.
 - [ ] `clickhouse`: for extracting, transforming and loading clickhouse results.
+- [ ] `redis`: for extracting, transforming and loading redis datastructures.

 Use Cases
 =========